Ikiza: Official Burundian narrative

 Micombero stated that 100,000 people died in the rebellion and its aftermath, suggesting that the deaths were shared equally among Hutus and Tutsis.
 He officially denied that the dissolution of his government was linked to the rebellion, saying the succession of events was a matter of "providence".
 Early on in the Ikiza the government attempted to link the Hutu rebels with Rwandan monarchists, but this was quickly abandoned as the rebels professed an ideology of Hutu supremacy while the majority of Rwandan monarchists were popularly perceived as Tutsi.
-In late June Nzohabonayo declared in an interview that the uprising in the south had been part of an "imperialist" plot hatched by Hutu insurgents, followers of the late Zairean rebel Pierre Mulele, and former Hutu government ministers with intent to takeover Burundi and use it as a base to attack Tanzania and Zaire.
+In late June Nzohabonayo declared in an interview that the uprising in the south had been part of an "imperialist" plot hatched by Hutu insurgents, followers of the late Zairean rebel Pierre Mulele, and former Hutu government ministers with intent to take over Burundi and use it as a base to attack Tanzania and Zaire.

 International observers were inclined to agree with the government that there had been some sort of "Hutu plot" but remained suspicious of the apparent efficiency and precision of its anti-Hutu repression.
 Some Christian church officials suspected that the government had known about the plot and had allowed the uprising to proceed to use it as an excuse to start the killings.
 On 26 June the Burundian Embassy in the United States published a white paper which deflected accusations of genocide.
 It read in part, "We do not believe that repression is tantamount to genocide, there is an abyss between the two.
 We do not speak of repression, but of a LEGITIMATE DEFENSE BECAUSE OUR COUNTRY WAS AT WAR".
 (Note: Russell wrote that the killings took place in "an absence of genuine civil war".)
 In turn, the Burundian paper accused the rebels of meticulously planning a genocide that would eliminate all Burundian Tutsis.
 The government published a white book in September titled Autopsy of the Tragedy of Burundi.
 Distributed to diplomatic postings, the work claimed that ethnic violence was instigated by foreigners and that Belgium was largely responsible for the events of 1972.
 It made no attributions of responsibility for the violence to Burundian leaders.
 Foreign sources disagreed significantly with the Burundian account, rejecting its description of the uprising as exaggerated and its version of the repression as minimised.
 Burundi's Catholic bishops mostly defended the government's position, speaking of "a diabolical plot to deceive the people in order to foster racial hatred".
 Two bishops specifically stated that the killings were the result of an "attack from a foreign power".
 The government and the church both euphemistically referred to the rebellion and the subsequent killings as the "troubles".